FranciscoSimas/Ethical-Hacking-System-Hacking/Crack Passwords vi Responder and john-the-reaper/README.md

-Certainly!
-Here's a revised version of your README file, focusing on the scenario involving Responder and summarizing the lab objectives and environment:

----

-## Gain Access to the System

-Gaining access involves obtaining unauthorized access to a target system to modify or steal sensitive information.
+# Ethical Hacking System Hacking Documentation

+## Overview

+This project involves creating a network of virtual machines on AWS to demonstrate the use of Responder for capturing network authentication requests.
+The primary objectives include setting up VMs with different operating systems, configuring Responder to capture credentials, and using John the Ripper to analyze captured data for password vulnerabilities.

-### Lab Scenario
+## Lab Scenario

-For ethical hackers or penetration testers, gaining access to a system often starts by exploiting vulnerabilities in the system's access control mechanisms.
-This includes techniques like password cracking, vulnerability exploitation, and social engineering.
+For professional ethical hackers or pen testers, gaining access to a target system involves exploiting vulnerabilities in the system's access control mechanisms.
+This phase typically includes password cracking, vulnerability exploitation, and potentially social engineering techniques to obtain unauthorized access to sensitive information.

-**Password Cracking:** Recovering passwords from transmitted or stored data is critical.
-It helps users recover lost passwords but can also aid attackers in gaining unauthorized access by exploiting weak passwords.

-**Vulnerability Exploitation:** Attackers leverage discovered vulnerabilities to execute exploits on remote systems, enabling unauthorized access.

-### Lab Objectives
+## Lab Objectives

-- **Active Online Attack:** Use Responder to extract OS version, client IP, and username/password hashes.
+- **Demonstrate Network Authentication Capture:** Use Responder to intercept and analyze authentication requests on the network.
-- **Password Auditing:** Employ tools like L0phtCrack to audit system passwords.
-- **Exploit Discovery:** Identify and exploit vulnerabilities found on exploit sites.
-- **Client-side Exploitation:** Establish a session via client-side vulnerabilities.
-- **Remote System Access:** Gain access using tools like Armitage and TheFatRat.
-- **Buffer Overflow Attack:** Execute a buffer overflow attack for system access.
+- **Password Cracking:** Employ John the Ripper to crack captured password hashes and assess password security.
+- **Lab Environment Setup:** Configure AWS instances with Windows 11 and Ubuntu for a diverse testing environment.

-### Lab Environment
+## Lab Environment

-To conduct this lab, you'll need:
+To conduct this lab, the following components are required:
+- AWS Account with appropriate permissions
+- Terminal access (Terminus or any preferred terminal)

-- Virtual machines for Windows 10, Windows Server 2016, Parrot Security, and Ubuntu.
+- RDP Client for accessing Windows instances
-- Web browsers with internet access.
-- Administrator privileges to run tools effectively.

-**Tools:** L0phtCrack for password auditing, downloadable from its official website.
-Screenshots may vary if using the latest version.

-### Lab Duration

-Estimated Time: 100 minutes

-### Overview of Gaining Access

-Previous phases like footprinting, reconnaissance, scanning, enumeration, and vulnerability assessment help identify security weaknesses.
-This information guides techniques like password cracking and vulnerability exploitation to gain unauthorized system access.

-### Perform Active Online Attack using Responder

-Using Responder on Ubuntu (10.10.10.9) to target Windows 10 (10.10.10.10), extract OS version, client details, and username/password hashes.

----

-This summary condenses the key aspects of gaining unauthorized system access using Responder and related tools, providing a clear outline of objectives and requirements for the lab setup.
+## Conclusion

+By following this documentation, you can simulate and analyze network security scenarios using Responder and John the Ripper.
+This lab setup is instrumental in learning and demonstrating ethical hacking techniques focused on system hacking and password vulnerability assessment.